openstax/biglearn-sparfa-server/README.md

 7. Install biglearn-sparfa-server if you did not run Step 5 above.

     `pip install -e .`

+8. Set environmental variables.
+See `.env.example` for required variables to be set.

+## Dev Server

+The dev server runs the celery worker and the beat process to start all periodic tasks.
+The tasks are the loader tasks and the calculations.
+Make sure you have the database and RabbitMQ services running.

+    sparf server

 ## Run the ecosystem and course loaders